Notes to broadcasters

 YOUNG WOMAN #1:

 Be a modern youth.
-Avoid unprotected sex, seek medical support if you notice anything unusual with your sexual health, and report rape and unprotected sex to parents and health centres within 24 hours.
+Avoid unprotected sex, seek medical support if you notice anything unusual with your sexual health, and report rape if you want and are able to do so.

 Seek early medical treatment for sexual and reproductive health problems